West 3rd and South Main Streets

 Dayton, Ohio

-Ohio's second enclosed shopping gallery was built in the "Gem City."
+The second enclosed shopping gallery in Ohio was built in the "Gem City."
 It followed an earlier complex completed, in Cleveland, in 1890.
 The DAYTON ARCADE was developed on a 3.7-acre downtown Dayton plot.
 Construction commenced in 1902.

 Existing structures, such as the 3rd Street Presbyterian Church, Kuhns Building and Phillips Hotel, were worked into a 4-level (250,000 square foot) retail, office and residential complex.

-The Main Entrance was patterned after an Amsterdam guild hall.
+The Main Entrance of the ARCADE was patterned after an Amsterdam guild hall.
 The dome of the Rotunda was decorated with depictions of fruits and vegetables indigenous to Ohio, as well as acorns and ram's heads.
 Each framing member of the dome structure was accented by a large turkey.

 On both sides of the 3rd Street (Glass Hallway) corridor was a single-level block of retail shops.
 Above the western block were 4-levels of apartments; the eastern block was topped by 3 residential levels.
 Surrounding the Rotunda was a ground floor of retail and restaurant space, with a 2-level Gallery of office and apartment spaces ringing the area.

-The DAYTON ARCADE was appointed with all of the latest 20th century conveniences, such as elevators, central heating, a power plant and lower level cold storage area.
-An official dedication of the structure took place on March 3, 1904.
+The ARCADE was appointed with all of the latest 20th century conveniences.
+These included elevators, central heating, a power plant and lower level cold storage area.
+An official dedication took place on March 3, 1904.
 As part of the festivities, animals were brought in from the Cincinnati Zoo.

 Office buildings were built on the ARCADE block that connected into the complex.
 The Commercial Building, on the southwest corner, was completed in 1909.
 The Miami Savings Bank Building (later known as the Lindsey Building) opened in 1917.